stevesavstrom/weekend-redux-feedback-loop/README.md

 - [x] Users can then click the button to take a new survey which needs to reset all data and go back to the first step.

 ## Stretch Goals
+- [ ] Allow the user to go back to a previous step and change their score.
+- [x] Improve the styling of the app using Material-UI
+- [ ] Admin section: display all of the existing feedback at the route `/admin`.
+Most recent feedback should appear at top of list.
+Allow user to delete existing feedback.
+Prompt user to confirm prior to deleting the feedback from database.
+- [ ] Deploy project to Heroku

 ## TO DO
 - [x] npm install